elvinos/AppDesignReport/LatestBuild/ReportSections/UserResearch.md

 # User Definition

 ## Round One User Feedback
-Evaluation is concerned with gathering the usability of a design or a product by a specified group of users within a specified environment or work context.
-A first round of user surveys was taken based on sketches in order to assess essential site content.
+Evaluation is concerned with gathering data regarding the usability of a design or a product by a specified group of users within a specified environment or work context.
+The first round of user surveys was taken based on sketches in order to assess essential site content.
 The results were used to inform a MoSCoW, storyboards, and subsequent sketches.
 The results of the survey are outlined below:

 \begin{figure}[H]
       \centering